Kris Jenner Calls Kanye West An ‘Important Part Of Our Family’ In Special Birthday Message

 — Kris Jenner (@KrisJenner) June 8, 2020

-While there are no signs of how West is planning to celebrate his 43rd birthday, in the days leading up to it the rapper returned to his hometown of Chicago to participate in the protests against police brutality in the wake of the death of George Floyd.
-In a short clip from the event, West is seen in a dark gray hoodie and black face mask joining the protestors as they prepare to march.
-West has also created a college savings plan that fully covers tuition for Floyd’s 6-year-old daughter Gianna and donated $2 million to support the families of and the legal funds for Ahmaud Arbery and Breonna Taylor.
+While there are no indications as to how West is planning to celebrate his 43rd birthday, in the days leading up to it, the rapper returned to his hometown of Chicago to participate in protests surrounding the death of George Floyd.
+In a short clip shared from the event, West is seen in a dark gray hoodie and black face mask, joining the protestors as they prepare to march.
+West has also created a college savings plan that fully covers tuition for Floyd’s 6-year-old daughter, Gianna, and has donated $2 million to support the families of — and the legal funds for — Ahmaud Arbery and Breonna Taylor.